WeegeeNumbuh1/FlightGazer/docs/FAQs.md

 > Intended audience: end-users

 ## Preface
-> *no one is really asking these questions, but they could pop up*

 This document serves to both provide solutions to potentially common inquries and as a supplemental troubleshooting guide when using FlightGazer.<br>
 It's impossible to cover all situations and scenarios when it comes to using FlightGazer, but this should be the first thing to refer to before going through the hassle of filing a bug report.
 This section used to exist in the main readme file, but has been separated out for easier reference.<br>